robyftp/Tree/README.md

-## How do you make a 'one' disappear?
-You add a 'g' and it's 'gone'
+## Did you hear about the chameleon who couldn't change color?
+They had a reptile dysfunction.